Plateful/plateful-mobile/README.md

 ```

-Also install the required cordova plugins
+Also install the required cordova plugins (make sure to run gulp before adding these plugins)

 ```